mmozeiko/pkgi/README.md

 This homebrew allows to download & unpack pkg file directly on Vita together with your [NoNpDrm][] fake license.

+# This project is unmaintained

+This project is now unmaintained, there are still a few bugs.
+I won't be working on it anymore, if anyone wants to fork it, they are encouraged to do so.

 # Features

 * **easy** way to see list of available downloads, including searching, filter & sorting.